 Brother Rogers, MS 85 Selected as 2017 Staats Award Winner

-In May, the Truman Foundation will present the 2017 Staats Award to William “Brother” Rogers in a ceremony at the Harry S. Truman Presidential Library in Independence, Missouri.
+In May 2017, the Truman Foundation presented the 2017 Staats Award to William “Brother” Rogers in a ceremony at the Harry S. Truman Presidential Library in Independence, Missouri.

 Brother is the associate director of the John C. Stennis Center for Public Service in Starkville, Mississippi.
 Before joining the Stennis Center in 1990, Brother served as a legislative assistant to U.S. Representative Donald Payne of New Jersey.
 Brother graduated magna cum laude in 1987 from the University of Alabama, where he earned a bachelor of arts degree in economics, was inducted into Phi Beta Kappa, and was selected as a Harry S. Truman Scholar from Mississippi.
 He holds a master's degree in public affairs (MPA) from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 He grew up in Brandon, Mississippi and was a high school exchange student in Kyoto, Japan.